-STATE HEATWAVE SUMMARY
+STATE HEATWAVE SERVICE

 Low-intensity Heatwaves are common in South Australia during summer and most people are able to cope well, but the very young, elderly or those with medical conditions should take care.